Close Alert Banner

 Ontario Shores - Assertive Community Treatment Team (ACTT)

 Two Assertive Community Treatment Teams (ACTT), ACTT Durham and ACTT Haliburton, Kawartha and Peterborough Region (HKPR) provide treatment, recovery and support services to individuals with a serious mental illness and who require a high degree of support in their community.
+Crisis service is available 24 hours a day, 365 days a year.

 Ontario Shores - Borderline Personality Self-Regulation Clinic for ages 18+